 Looking for more information about the real estate market in specific neighbourhoods in Victoria, Parksville, Nanaimo, Vancouver Island and the Gulf Islands?

-Macdonald Realty has offices in downtown Victoria, Sidney, Parksville and on Salt Spring Island.
+Macdonald Realty has offices in downtown Victoria, Sidney, Parksville and Salt Spring Island.
 Please email firstname.lastname@example.org or call 1-877-278-3888 to be matched with a REALTOR® working in your area.

 MLS® Home Price Index (HPI) Benchmark Price